direct to content

 History

-SMS Dresden was completed in 1907 as the sister ship to the SMS Emden, and as the first German cruiser equipped with modern turbines for propulsion.
-In 1914, Admiral Lüdecke was preparing the ship to return to Germany from the Caribbean, where she had facilitated the exile of Mexican President Victoriano Huerto to Jamaica.
-As SMS Dresden was about to sail home, World War One broke out, and she was ordered to prepare to begin raids.
+SMS Dresden was completed in 1907 as the sister ship to the SMS Emden, and was the first German cruiser to be equipped with modern turbines for propulsion.
+In 1914, on orders of admiral Lüdecke was preparing the ship to return to Germany from the Caribbean, where she had aided in the journey into exile of Mexican president Victoriano Huerto to Jamaica.
+As the Dresden was about to sail home, World War One broke out, and she was ordered to prepare to begin raids.

-Having rendezvoused with the German East Asia Squadron, under the command of Admiral Maximilian von Spee, Dresden participated in several battles, the most famous of these being the disastrous Battle of the Falklands in December 1914, during which the entire squadron, except for Dresden which managed to escape thanks to her faster turbine engines, was destroyed.
+Having rendezvoused with the German East Asia Squadron, under the command of admiral Maximilian von Spee, the Dresden participated in several battles, the most famous of these being the (for the Germans) disastrous Battle of the Falklands in December 1914, during which the entire squadron was destroyed, except for the Dresden which managed to escape thanks to her faster turbine engines.

 Description